Angel0po/EDA_BON-AO/README.md

    ![image](https://github.com/user-attachments/assets/19d18bbd-4b4c-4607-9ead-365d30bc016b)

-   It shows the same trend that most of the songs in the dataset are released in the 2020's as observed before.
-It also favors recency bias as the newer tracks gain the more streams daily.
+   It shows the same trend that most of the songs in the dataset were released in the 2020, as observed before.
+It also favors recency bias as the newer tracks gain more streams daily.

    For the release over the months, the code below can be used